 As with the conversion of a C corporation, practitioners probably want to consider conversion of an S corporation only if circumstances limit the gain that will be recognized by the corporation on the distribution of its assets.
-However, the liquidation of an S corporation is usually subject to only one level of tax because of the pass-through of income to S corporation shareholders.
-(However, if an S corporation recognizes ordinary income from the deemed sale of its assets because of depreciation recapture or some other recharacterization rule, the capital loss recognized on the sale of a shareholder's stock will not offset this gain.)
+However, the liquidation of an S corporation is usually subject to only one level of tax because of the increase in basis resulting from the pass-through of income to S corporation shareholders.
+(However, if an S corporation recognizes ordinary income from the deemed sale of its assets because of depreciation recapture or some other recharacterization rule, shareholder capital losses will not shelter more than modest amounts of the ordinary income.)
 An S corporation conversion may be particularly desirable when the corporation holds unappreciated or depreciated assets and has no built-in gains property.